But Shawn Wolfe and his Annville-Cleona teammates weren't taking anything for granted at the Lebanon County Cross Country Invitational on Saturday.

 "It was awesome, it was really cool," Wolfe said of his first trip to the county meet winner's circle.
 "Because my junior year I had a lot of accomplishments I was really proud of, but I wanted to kinda step it up (this year) and that's tough to do.
-And our team's doing really, really well, too, and that's a personal goal of mine - to see our team do really,
+And our team's doing really, really well, too, and that's a personal goal of mine - to see our team do really, really well.

 Though the team competition was watered down a bit by Cedar Crest's decision to hold out some of its top runners in advance of an important regular-season meet on Tuesday, the Little Dutchmen performed at such a high level it may not have mattered who did or didn't take part on Saturday.

 Steady No. 2 runner Mark Bachman clocked a stellar time of 16:53 to finish third, and Jeff Inman (17:23) and Ben Mason (17:28) followed in fourth and fifth, respectively.
 Phil Corle made it five Little Dutchmen in the top eight with a strong finish in 17:43, and Jonathan Zechman was 10th in 17:50.

 "It was nice," Wolfe said, of the high number of his teammates who also cracked the top 10.
 "We've been working really hard as a team, a lot of long runs and stuff."